 This course introduces you to the characteristics of effective health and safety management systems.
 These systems are required for the proactive management of health and safety concerns throughout an organization.
 They ensure that all employees have clearly defined accountabilities for health and safety, resulting in the prevention of injuries and loss.
 This course is for beginning and practising health and safety officers, coordinators, professionals, trainers and administrators to gain knowledge of the fundamental principles used to manage health and safety issues in the workplace.

 By completion of this course, successful students will be able to:

-It is strongly recommended that students registered in the Occupational Health and Safety Certificate complete BMC 104 Occupational Health and Safety Systems prior to enrolling in other Occupational Health and Safety Certificate program courses.
+It is strongly recommended that students registered in the Occupational Health and Safety Fundamentals Certificate complete this course before enrolling in other courses in the program.
 For non-certificate students, some previous workplace experience is recommended.

 - Occupational Health and Safety Fundamentals Certificate : Core Courses